 Making Room For More

 Part of loving our neighbour involves having open hearts and an open door to welcome them into our church family.
 As you may know, we are running out of space in our buildings, especially during the 10.30am service and during mid-week activities.
 At certain times of the week virtually every room available is in use.

 On a Sunday morning we have, on average, 140 children in the children’s work, and a rapidly expanding younger youth group of 30-40 (the older youth meet on a Tuesday evening).
 In recent months, especially during large guest services we have had to turn families away from these groups.
 This sends completely the wrong message to those who are not yet followers of Jesus and needs to be addressed as a priority – we exist to see people come to faith in Jesus!
 It has become clear that we need to expand our space to make room for those who are not yet part of our family.

 It's vital the above is rooted and sustained in prayer.
-Since Pray First at the beginning of the year God has been breathing fresh life into our church’s call to pray.
+Since Pray First, God has been breathing fresh life into our church’s call to pray.
 There are lots of ways this will continue to develop.
 One simple and practical one of them is the new prayer space that will be available as soon as possible for prayer.

-We will be sharing more on this as it gets up and running but if you would like to be involved in this please contact Liz: email@example.com
+We will be sharing more on this as it gets up and running but if you would like to be involved in this please contact Vanessa: firstname.lastname@example.org

 We so appreciate the many ways you love, serve and give to this church.
 This is an amazing and exciting season.
 God is calling us onwards, if we go together in love, humility and in obedience to the leading of the Spirit, then we know we will see many lives changed.
 Thank you for being part of this.

 If you do have any questions, thoughts, words of knowledge or concerns then please contact Kathryn.
 She’s best placed to make sure they are forwarded to the right person: email@example.com